zoffixznet/perl6.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe.md

         }
     }

-    Doin'It.new.do-it: 'the bus';       # OUTPUT: I am eating at the bus Doin'It.new.do-it: 'home';          # OUTPUT: I am sleeping at red home Doin'It.new.do-it: 'large home';    # OUTPUT: I am sleeping at large home Doin'It.new.do-it: 'red home';      # OUTPUT: I am eating at home with red roof Doin'It.new.do-it: 'some new home'; # OUTPUT: I am eating at red home Doin'It.new.do-it: 'my new place';  # OUTPUT: I am coding at red home
+    Doer.new.do-it: 'the bus';       # OUTPUT: I am eating at the bus Doer.new.do-it: 'home';          # OUTPUT: I am sleeping at red home Doer.new.do-it: 'large home';    # OUTPUT: I am sleeping at large home Doer.new.do-it: 'red home';      # OUTPUT: I am eating at home with red roof Doer.new.do-it: 'some new home'; # OUTPUT: I am eating at red home Doer.new.do-it: 'my new place';  # OUTPUT: I am coding at red home
 ```

 With a little bit of extra code and without making a single change in the